An Ultimate Guide to All Beaches in Malta

 Pati's Journey Within

 Hi, I’m Pati.
 A traveller, photographer (aspiring), dreamer and hopeless believer in magic.
-I have caught the travel bug in my forties – and not planning to look back any time soon.
-I travel solo and on a budget and try to spend as much time and effort to truly immerse myself in the country I am visiting.
+I caught the travel bug in my forties – and not planning to look back any time soon.
+I travel solo and on a budget and I try to spend as much time and effort as possible to truly immerse myself in the country I am visiting.

 Whether you are like me and decided to change your life around a new dream or just wandering (because not all who wander are lost) – I am here to tell you that everything is possible.